 I needed a vegetable to go with my barbecued Sichuan Turkey.
 One of the soy sauces I have been experimenting with is Chinese dark soy sauce.
 It is thicker and has a more complex and less salty flavor than Kikoman’s.
 A few weeks ago I made a dish with green beans that my family really liked.

-My son-in-law is on the Adkins Diet, which means cooking with little or no starch and sugar—except for artificial things—of which I am rather suspicious.
+My son-in-law is on the Atkins Diet, which means cooking with little or no starch and sugar—except for artificial things—of which I am rather suspicious.
 He had requested pork loin and I had been thinking “Italian,” until Miriam said she wanted bok choi, as well.
 Jumping half a world away, I decided on “Chinese.”

 In this cast the Southern is Southern US.
 This recipe is from last Sunday’s dinner and I am just now getting around to posting it.
 I am doing a California Fusion Char Siu Flavored Pork Loin and I wanted a non-traditional vegetable dish to go with it.
 I decided to adapt a Cook’s Illustrated recipe to my purposes.